 San Blas and la Tovara Tour

 This has been our most popular tour for many years for nature lovers.
 We leave in the morning and head North, to the State of Nayarit.
 San Blas is about two and a half hours from Puerto Vallarta.
-Upon arrival we will board small boats and will make a boat trip of several hours through “La Tovara” spring.
+Upon arrival we will board small boats and will make a boat trip through “La Tovara” spring.
 The area is very extensive and full of natural canals that flow through the jungle to Matanchen Bay in the Pacific Ocean.

 The vegetation is lush and full of tropical plants: you will see giant ferns and mangroves.
 Also, there is a diverse wildlife including crocodiles, turtles, jaguars, ocelots, armadillos, and a large variety of birds and fish.
 We will stop at the crocodile farm, little crocodiles that are born there will eventually be put back in the river.
 The population of the crocodile has increased the last years, thanks to this project of the University of Guadalajara.
 During the boat ride ( boat ride not included in the rate, aprox 200 pesos per person) we will make another stop at a jungle restaurant where you can have something to drink.
 After the boat ride, we will head to the village.

 San Blas was founded in Spanish colonial times and was one of the two main ports in the Pacific the Vice royalty of New Spain.
 We will visit the fort, which has been the administration office of the Spaniards.
 The view is amazing; pirates did not have much change not to been seen in those times.
 Right now, an estimated 45.000 people live in San Blas.
 They mainly live of fishing and tourism.
 The village is known for the excellent shrimps that you can eat there.
 The song “El muelle de San Blas” from the famous group Maná is about a myth of a woman from San Blas, that waits for her husband to come back after his fishing trip.
 She has waited there for years….